junxit/us-congress-bills-110/metadata.md

 - 2008-01-28 — Placed on the House Calendar, Calendar No. 180.
 - 2008-01-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-515.
 - 2008-01-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-515.
+- 2008-01-29 — Received in the Senate.
+- 2008-02-28 — Read twice and referred to the Committee on Environment and Public Works.
+- 2008-05-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-06-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 766.
+- 2008-06-24 — Cleared for White House.
+- 2008-06-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6080-6081)
+- 2008-06-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6080-6081)
+- 2008-06-25 — Message on Senate action sent to the House.